Call us today 02045388944

 When is the best time to visit the fjords?

-• Spring (April to May) brings roaring waterfalls from the melting snow and blossoming fruit trees in Hardanger, all with fewer crowds.
+• Spring brings roaring waterfalls from the melting snow and blooming flowers across the fjords, all with fewer crowds.

-• Summer (June to August) is the most popular time to visit, offering long, sunny days and plenty of fjord cruises.
+• Summer is the most popular time to visit, offering long, sunny days and plenty of fjord cruises.

-• Autumn (September to October) sees golden forests, crisp air, and quieter trails, making it a lovely season for walking and photography.
+• Autumn sees golden forests, crisp air, and quieter trails, making it a lovely season for walking and photography.

 See more with our Norway excursions